Assault weapons legislation in the United States: Massachusetts

+2026 federal appellate decisions and Supreme Court review

+In July 2026, the United States Court of Appeals for the Third Circuit struck down New Jersey's ban on assault firearms and its restrictions on large capacity magazines.
+The court held that the challenged restrictions violated the Second Amendment to the United States Constitution.
+The decision marked the first time that a federal circuit court had invalidated a state assault weapons ban on Second Amendment grounds.
+The ruling also created a significant conflict with decisions from other federal appellate courts that had upheld similar restrictions.

+The Third Circuit's decision came shortly after the Supreme Court of the United States agreed to hear challenges to assault weapons restrictions from Connecticut and Cook County, Illinois.
+The cases are scheduled for argument during the Court's 2026–27 term, with oral arguments expected in October 2026.
+The Supreme Court's decision is expected to address whether commonly owned semiautomatic rifles, including AR-15-style rifles, may be prohibited under the Second Amendment.

 Public opinion

 Shortly after the 2016 Orlando nightclub shooting, a CBS News poll found that a majority of Americans (57%) supported a ban on assault weapons.
 Gallup noted a similarly high percentage of Americans thought that a ban would be an effective response to terrorism after the 2015 San Bernardino attack (55%), and in 2013 when the question was put in a referendum format ("Would you vote for or against a law that would reinstate and strengthen the ban on assault weapons that was in place from 1994 to 2004?")
 (56% support).
 But it noted that "Support for stricter gun control laws often rises after high-profile shooting incidents and then often subsides again," and that support for stricter gun controls, although still a majority view, had declined since the early 1990s.
 By October 2016, support for an assault weapons ban had fallen to a historical low of 36%.

 In 2017, 68% of American adults supported banning assault weapons, including 48% of gun owners and 77% of non-gun owners, and 38% of Republicans who own guns and 66% of Democrats who own guns, according to a Pew Research Center survey with an error attributable to sampling of +/- 2.8% at the 95% level of confidence.
+In 2018, most Americans who were polled, supported a ban on assault weapons.

 A Quinnipiac University poll taken after the 2023 Michigan State University shooting found that 48% of Americans opposed a ban on assault weapons, while 47% supported a ban on assault weapons.
 Support for a ban fell five points since the previous Quinnipiac poll in April 2021, showing a decline in support for banning sales of assault weapons despite a series of high-profile mass shootings driving increased support for new gun restrictions.

 In April 2023, a Fox News poll found that 61% of Americans were in favor of an assault weapon ban.
 84% of Democrats and 34% of Republicans were in favor.